-On December 26, 2018, professional endurance athlete, adventurer, and world record-breaker Colin O’Brady became the first person in history to traverse the continent of Antarctica from the tip of the Ronne Ice Shelf to the tip of the Ross Ice Shelf, via the South Pole – unsupported and unaided.
+On December 26, 2018, professional endurance athlete, adventurer, and world record-breaker Colin O’Brady became the first person in history to traverse the continent of Antarctica.
+He traveled from the tip of the Ronne Ice Shelf to the tip of the Ross Ice Shelf, via the South Pole – unsupported and unaided.

 O’Brady’s trek was more than 900 miles, a journey that he completed in just 54 days.
 Only two days after O’Brady crossed an invisible finish line, British explorer Louis Rudd finished the trek as well.
 O’Brady and Rudd had no contact during the trek, but O’Brady did catch sight of Rudd’s tent around Day 6 of the journey.

-Averaging 15-20 miles per day, O’Brady adds this world-first feat to an impressive repertoire of records:
+Averaging 15 to 20 miles per day, O’Brady adds this world’s first feat to an impressive repertoire of records:

 - Fastest person to complete the Explorers Grand Slam (2016)